praxavv/AI-ML-Projects/README.md

-This is a single repo for most of my python scripts.
+This repo is for most of my AI/ML projects.

 1. auto_reconcile folder is an automation of accounts payable/receivable reconciliation.
 Clone and run it by installing necessary libraries.